Zimbabwean diaspora: Other locations

-More recently, a small but educated class of Zimbabweans, particularly those in finance, hospitality and international trade have been trending emigration toward such far-flung cities such as Singapore, Hong Kong, Dubai and, to a lesser extent, Japan and, Malaysia.
-Joining them are a small number of students seeking a cheaper alternative to Western universities as well as corrupt ZANU-PF officials with properties in the region.
-Few have plans to settle long term and lead a privileged lifestyle that resembles that of western expats more than other it does migrants.
-The nation continues to experience high emigration and a significant disparity in income between wealthier emigrants concentrated in the West and stretched or struggling Zimbabweans at home or in South Africa.
+More recently, a small but educated class of Zimbabweans, particularly those in finance, hospitality and international trade have been emigrating toward cities such as Singapore, Hong Kong, Dubai and, to a lesser extent, Japan and, Malaysia.
+Joining them are a small number of students seeking a cheaper alternative to Western universities as well as ZANU-PF officials with properties in the region.
+Few have plans to settle long term and lead a lifestyle that resembles that of western expats more than it does other migrants.
+The nation continues to experience high emigration and a significant disparity in income between wealthier emigrants concentrated in the West and Zimbabweans at home or in South Africa.